adrielklein/scrabble-word-finder/README.md

 1. **Anagram Finder**

-   Takes in strings and returns anagrams using a special hash table.
+   Takes in a string and returns its anagrams using a special hash table.
 The hash table maps alphagrams to words.
+For example `dgo` maps to `['dog', 'god']`.
 2. **Word Finder**

    Finds all combinations of string of lengths `2, 3, .., n` where `n` is the length of the string.
 Then uses the Anagram Finder to get words for those strings.